Alexandra of Yugoslavia: From London to Venice

 In 1927, Alexandra and her mother moved to Ascot, Berkshire, in the United Kingdom.
-They were greeted by Sir James Horlick, 4th Baronet, and his family, who harbored them in their Cowley Manor estate near the hippodrome.
+They were greeted by Sir James Horlick, 4th Baronet, and his Horlick family, who harbored them in their Cowley Manor estate near the hippodrome.
 Now seven years old, Alexandra was enrolled in boarding schools in Westfield and Heathfield, as was the custom for the upper class.
 However, the Princess took very badly to this experience: separated from her mother, she stopped eating and eventually contracted tuberculosis.
 Alarmed, Aspasia thus moved her daughter to Switzerland for treatment.
 Later, Alexandra was educated in a Parisian finishing school, during which time she and her mother stayed at the Hotel Crillon.

 Eventually, the two princesses settled on the island of Giudecca in Venice, where Aspasia acquired a small property with her savings and Horlick's financial support.
-The former home of Caroline Carry Eden (1837-1928), sister of the garden designer Gertrude Jekyll and widow of Frederic Eden (1828-1916), relative of the future British Prime Minister Lord Anthony Eden, the villa and its 3.6 hectares of landscaped grounds were nicknamed the Garden of Eden, which delighted the Greek Princesses.
+The former home of Caroline Carry Eden (1837–1928), sister of the garden designer Gertrude Jekyll and widow of Frederic Eden (1828–1916), a relative of the future British Prime Minister Anthony Eden, 1st Earl of Avon, the villa and its 3.6 hectares of landscaped grounds were nicknamed the Garden of Eden, which delighted the Greek Princesses.

 Restoration of the Greek monarchy

 Between Greece and Venice

 In 1935, the Second Hellenic Republic was abolished and King George II (Alexandra's uncle) was restored to the throne after a referendum organized by General Georgios Kondylis.
 Alexandra was then allowed to return to Greece, a country she had not seen since 1924.
 Although she continued to reside in Venice with her mother (who still suffered the ostracism of the royal family), the princess was invited to all the great ceremonies that punctuate the life of the dynasty.
 In 1936, she participated in the official ceremonies which marked the reburial in Tatoi of the remains of King Constantine I, Queen Sophia, and Dowager Queen Olga; all three died in exile in Italy.
 Two years later, in 1938, she was invited to the wedding of her uncle, Crown Prince Paul, with Princess Frederica of Hanover.

 Despite her participation in the ceremonies of the Greek royal family, at that time Alexandra understood that she was not a full member of the European royalty.
 Her mother had to claim in her name the share of the inheritance of Alexandra's paternal grandparents.
-Especially, the princess had to deal with the fact that her mother had no site in the royal necropolis of Tatoi.
-In fact, during the 1936 ceremonies, a chapel was arranged in the park of the palace for the remains of King Constantine I and Queen Sophia.
-The remains of King Alexander, previously based in the gardens next to his grandfather King George I, were then transferred at the side of his parents in the chapel, with no space reserved for Aspasia.
+Also, the princess' mother had no site in the royal necropolis of Tatoi.
+During the 1936 ceremonies, a chapel was arranged in the park of the palace for the remains of King Constantine I and Queen Sophia.
+The remains of King Alexander − previously based in the gardens next to his grandfather King George I – were then transferred to this chapel, with no space reserved for Aspasia.